31 USC 3730 (h) Whistleblow False Claims Act Retaliation Defense Lawyers

 - We have extensive experience developing legal strategies to mitigate the chances of an adverse result.
-We focus on facts and details to then build on for a more favorable outcome
+We focus on facts and details to then build on for a more favorable outcome.

-The False Claims Act (FCA) prohibits individuals and businesses from fraudulently getting paid, grants or contracts or services from the federal government.
+The False Claims Act (FCA) prohibits individuals and businesses from fraudulently getting paid grants or contracts or services from the federal government.
 Under the FCA government contractors cannot submit claims for payment, fraudulent invoices, misrepresent facts in applications for SBA small business programs or in any other way deceive the government to obtain a set goal or result.
-Whether or not the result occurs is not a legal defense.
+Whether or not the effect occurs is not a legal defense.

-The Whistleblower False Claims Act retaliation provisions, 31 USC 3730 (h) allow protection for employees that take advantage of the statute.
+The False Claims Act whistleblower retaliation provisions, 31 USC 3730 (h) allow protection for employees who take advantage of the statute.
 Government contractors facing civil liability or criminal prosecution simply cannot retaliate against employees for reporting alleged behavior or pursuing a Qui Tam action lawsuit against the company.

 False Claims Act Retaliation Provisions

 31 USC 3730 (h) formalizes the protection for whistleblowers from retaliation.
 Section(h) specifically states: